gonzashan/checker-Challenge-/README.md

     checker: method of the class that allows us to use (isOdd, isPalindrome, isPrime) when passing an array of numbers to review and must return a list of numbers and whether it is Even or Odd, Primo and / or Palindrome.

+  #Data entry

+     Each function has as input the number to be checked and returns only true or false.

+     In case the past input is <= 0 it must always return false.

+     checker input | output: